-Where it is desirable for the field membrane to resist the damaging effects of grease, oils or other contaminants, a reinforced liquid 'cap membrane' may be specified and installed over a suitable base membrane.
+Where it is desirable for the field membrane to resist the damaging effects of grease, oils or other contaminants only an Accepted reinforced 2-component catalyzed polymethyl methacrylate (PMMA) liquid membrane may be specified and installed over a suitable base membrane.
 The following standards pertain to the application of these materials in the field and around penetrations:

 - 1) Use only liquid flashing membranes that are compatible with the primary base membrane. - 2) Ensure proper preparation of the base membrane, which must be clean, dry, free of contaminants and suitable to the liquid membrane manufacturer.
 Preparation must follow the procedures published by the liquid membrane manufacturer. - 3) Liquid membranes must be applied with clean, straight, plumb edges.
-Therefore, mask the boundaries of areas to which liquid membrane will be applied, ensuring adequate coverage on all surfaces. - 4) For all applications, - 1) apply a base layer of catalyzed liquid membrane resin within the area masked for coverage - 2) reinforce the base coating with the manufacturer's fleece, and cut it to size so that the fleece is set in from the masked area no more than 3 mm (1/8")
+Therefore, mask the boundaries of areas to which liquid membrane will be applied, ensuring adequate coverage on all surfaces. - 4) For all applications, - 1) apply a base layer of catalyzed liquid membrane resin within the area masked for coverage